AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/best-practices.md

 ---
 title: MSM Best Practices
-description: Find best practices compiled by Adobe engineering and consulting teams to help get up and running with the AEM Multi Site Manager.
+description: Learn the best practices compiled by Adobe engineering and consulting teams to help get up and running with the AEM Multi Site Manager.
 ---

 # MSM Best Practices {#msm-best-practices}